-This was a really unlucky puncture and before this one hit the water for real.
+This was a really unlucky puncture before this one hit the water.

 The Intex Challenger Repair Kit

-It is a thin piece of yellow paper, with one side that’s slightly shiny.
-It’s easy to confuse for packaging or some unimportant warranty notice that’s easily discarded.
+It is a thin piece of yellow paper with one slightly shiny side.
+It's easy to confuse packaging or some unimportant, easily discarded warranty notice.

 The repair kit is simple to use: